-- ✓ Under kiddie tax rules, children's unearned income over \$2,100 will be taxed at the parents' generally higher marginal tax rate until the children reach age 18 (age 19 if the child does not provide more than one half his/her own support or age 24 for full-time students) in 2017. - To avoid being taxed twice, count reinvested dividends as part of your tax basis when you sell stock. - Exercising an incentive stock option (ISO) creates an AMT adjustment, but it produces no corresponding cash with which to pay any resulting AMT.
+- ✓ Under kiddie tax rules, children's unearned income over \$2,200 will be taxed at the rates that apply to trusts and estates, not the parents' top rate as in years past, until the children reach age 18 (age 19 if the child does not provide more than one half his/her own support or age 24 for full-time students) in 2019. - To avoid being taxed twice, count reinvested dividends as part of your tax basis when you sell stock. - Exercising an incentive stock option (ISO) creates an AMT adjustment, but it produces no corresponding cash with which to pay any resulting AMT.
 Selling the stock to generate cash may not solve the problem if the stock has dropped in value or is sold prior to having met ISO time requirements.